Figure

 Photonic quantum computing offers room-temperature operation, high clock speeds, and natural connectivity to quantum networks.
 However, photon-photon interactions are negligible, making deterministic two-qubit gates impossible with linear optics (KLM theorem).
 FBQC embraces this probabilistic nature: instead of demanding deterministic gates, it designs a fault-tolerant architecture around probabilistic fusion operations, tolerating failure rates up to through topological redundancy in the resource state structure.
 This makes large-scale photonic quantum computing architecturally viable using only single-photon sources, linear optical circuits, and photon detectors — all of which are amenable to semiconductor manufacturing.

-- Fault-tolerant threshold of fusion failure rate demonstrated theoretically, matching the linear optical bound (Bartolucci et al. 2023).
+- Introduced the FBQC architecture with fault-tolerant threshold of fusion failure rate, matching the linear optical bound

-- Architecture requires optical depth per resource state, enabling chip-scale photonic manufacturing.
+- Showed optical depth per resource state, enabling chip-scale photonic manufacturing

-- PsiQuantum targeting photonic qubits using silicon photonic chips with integrated single-photon sources and detectors.
+- Targeting photonic qubits using silicon photonic chips with integrated single-photon sources and detectors

 Key Metrics